 If you’ve done everything right, your product images are top-notch, you’ve answered all possible questions, and are still not making sales, then your checkout may be at fault.

 I’ve mentioned previously that customers need to trust you when purchasing a product.
 Well, it’s at the checkout where this trust needs to really ramp up.

-By creating a simple checkout with payment logos, testimonials and trust seals, you can make sure that your site is seen as trustworthy.
-We’ve already broken down our favourite sales optimising checkout techniques which you can read in another post.
+By creating a simple checkout with payment logos, testimonials, and trust seals, you can make sure that your site is seen as trustworthy.
+We’ve already broken down our favorite sales optimizing checkout techniques which you can read in another post.

 #6 Optimize for mobile

 In 2019 77% of citizens in the United States spent their online time on mobile.

 Have you visited your eCommerce store on your mobile lately?
 Have a look and check the following: